Pirat83/spring-cloud/README.md

 to verify if your zuul-proxy has started correctly on port 8080 access one service via the API endpoint [http://localhost:8080/api/sensor](http://localhost:8080/api/sensor).
 ### Putting everything together
 Now you got everything running.
 Verify that all 5 services are running.
 [Eureka application inventory](http://localhost:8761/eureka/apps/)
-Let's generate some dummy data [The SensorEvent dummy data endpoint](http://localhost:8000/dummy-data).
+Let's generate some dummy data [The SensorEvent dummy data endpoint] (http://localhost:8000/dummy-data).
 You should see some JSON objects.
 And that's all :-)
 ### Hystrix Dashboard
 For now Hystrix streams are not aggregated by turbine aggregator.